Homebrew (video games): Nintendo 3DS

-To directly install custom software onto the 3DS home menu, custom firmware is needed.
+To directly install custom software onto the Nintendo 3DS' home menu, custom firmware is needed.
 There are several custom firmware releases available, the most popular being Luma3DS.
 Requirements to install custom firmware involve using various exploits to run a boot ROM exploit called boot9strap, which executes custom code before boot ROM lockout.
 Similar to Wii, the 3DS has its own custom software known as The Homebrew Launcher, which allows homebrew software to run on the system.
 The Homebrew Launcher can be installed after performing an exploit.

-The first public homebrew exploit for the Nintendo 3DS, ninjhax, originally called ssspwn, allowed the user to scan a QR Code to exploit the game Cubic Ninja.
-Other ways to run The Homebrew Launcher have been discovered since then, including freakyhax, an exploit in the Deluxe edition of Freakyforms: Your Creations, Alive!; Doodlebomb, an exploit in the 1.1.1 and older versions of Swapdoodle; browserhax, broswerhax-xl, SSloth browser, and super-skaterhax (all of which used the 3DS' Internet Browser with the latter exclusive to New 3DS models); soundhax, using the Nintendo 3DS Sound app; pichaxx, using Pokémon Picross; unSAFE_MODE, which injects a corrupted WiFi profile into the SAFE_MODE firmware; kartdlphax and Kartminer7, both using Mario Kart 7; MSET9, which utilizes an exploit in the System Settings application; ntrboot, using an NDS/DSi flash cart; and smashbroshax, a New 3DS exclusive exploit for Super Smash Bros. for Nintendo 3DS.
+The first public homebrew exploit for the 3DS, ninjhax, originally called ssspwn, allowed the user to scan a QR Code to exploit the game Cubic Ninja.
+Other ways to run The Homebrew Launcher have been discovered since then, including (but not limited to) freakyhax, an exploit in the Deluxe edition of Freakyforms: Your Creations, Alive!; Doodlebomb, an exploit in the 1.1.1 and older versions of Swapdoodle; browserhax, broswerhax-xl, SSloth browser, and super-skaterhax (all of which used the 3DS' Internet Browser with the latter exclusive to New 3DS models); soundhax, using the Nintendo 3DS Sound app; pichaxx, using Pokémon Picross; unSAFE_MODE, which injects a corrupted WiFi profile into the SAFE_MODE firmware; kartdlphax and Kartminer7, both using Mario Kart 7; MSET9, which utilizes an exploit in the System Settings application; ntrboot, using an NDS/DSi flash cart; and smashbroshax, a New 3DS exclusive exploit for Super Smash Bros. for Nintendo 3DS.

-There are many use cases of custom firmware for the 3DS, one of which is being able to play games that were region-locked on any regional system, install and launch games, homebrew apps, emulators and other unsigned software directly from the home menu, and even obtain ROM images of games from game cards inserted directly into the system.
-In recent years, certain homebrew apps have offered features that are only available on modded/exploited 3DS systems, one of which was Moonlight, a streaming application for the 3DS built on an open-source version of the Nvidia GameStream protocol that allows PC games to be controlled via the system, with the top screen acting as a computer display, the bottom screen as a keyboard, and the buttons acting as the buttons on a game controller.
-Another example is Red Viper, which is a Virtual Boy emulator for the 3DS.
+After installing custom firmware, several things can be done on the system, such as being able to play games that were region-locked on any regional system, install and launch games, homebrew apps, emulators and other unsigned software directly from the home menu, and also obtain ROM images of games from game cards inserted directly into the system.
+Homebrew applications for the 3DS often include features that are only available on exploited/modded systems; for instance, PC games can be streamed on the 3DS via a homebrew streaming application called Moonlight, which is built on an open-source version of the Nvidia GameStream protocol, allowing games to be controlled via the system with the top screen acting as a computer display, the bottom screen as a keyboard, and the buttons acting as the buttons on a game controller.
+Other homebrew applications can also allow for the 3DS to be used as a game controller for the same reason as well.
+Various homebrew emulators are also available for the 3DS, including the RetroArch frontend and Red Viper, the latter of which is a Virtual Boy emulator for the 3DS.